-Halton Adult Placement Service provides care for people who need support due to age, illness or disability.
+Halton Shared Lives Service provides care for people who need support due to age, illness or disability.
 The Service provides day care and short breaks to enable people to live an ordinary life in the community.

 Who can apply?